percona/pmm-doc/docs/setting-up/server/podman.md

     ```sh
     podman rename pmm-server pmm-server-backup
-    podman tag pmm-server-backup pmm-server-backup:X.Y.Z
+    podman tag pmm-server-backup pmm-server-backup:2.28.0
     ```

     !!! caution alert alert-warning "Important"
-        Change X.Y.Z to PMM version you are running, or version of your choice that you could later restore from
+        Change X.Y.Z (2.28.0) to PMM version you are running, or version of your choice that you could later restore from

 3. Backup the data.